mrixon95/JavaFX/Javafx_notes.md

 Run initialisation code, build UI and then wait for input from the user.
 Application will run code based on the user event.

+Life cycle is that it builds the initialisation code, build main UI and wait for user input.
+Java application will run a particular event based on user input

 Java application thread know as the UI thread waits for User input.